dfelinto/blender-manual/manual/interface/selecting.rst

 Holding :kbd:`Ctrl` will remove them.

-You can change the radius of the circle in the tool settings (which can be found in the area header, in the Tool tab of the Sidebar :kbd:`N`, or in the Active Tool tab of the :doc:`Properties editor </editors/properties_editor>`).
+You can change the radius of the circle in the tool settings (which can be found in the area header, the Tool tab of the Sidebar :kbd:`N`, or the Active Tool tab of the :doc:`Properties editor </editors/properties_editor>`).

 .. note::